Tudat/tudat/tutorials/tudatFeatures/astroTools/framestateTransformations.rst

     double eccentricity = ...
     double eccentricAnomaly = convertMeanAnomalyToEccentricAnomaly( eccentricity, meanAnomaly );

 However, this conversion involves the solution of an implicit algebraic equation, for which a root finder is used.
 Root finders are discussed in more detail here.
-When calling the function as in the above example, a root finder is created internally.
+When calling the function as in the above example, a :class:`RootFinder` is created internally.
 However, in some cases you may want to specify your own root finder, as well as a first initial guess for the eccentric anomaly (which the root finder uses at its first iteration).
 When doing so, you create a pointer to a root finder object and pass it to the conversion function as follows:

 .. code-block:: cpp